seominjoon/piqa/README.md

 ## Baseline Models

 ### 0. Download requirements
-Make sure you have Python 3.6.
+Make sure you have Python 3.6 or later.
 Download and install all requirements by:

 ```bash
 chmod +x download.sh; ./download.sh